 Make it look more significant with a painted optical illusion

-The goal of every stager is to make the home look bigger than it is.
+The goal of every professional home stager is to make the home look bigger than it is.
 One way to accomplish this is to paint the walls in adjacent rooms the same color.
-Because the potential buyer’s eyes won’t have to adjust to a new color as they walk from one room to the other, they will subconsciously think the rooms are larger than they are.
+Because the potential buyer’s eyes won’t have to adjust to a new color as they walk from one place to the other, they will subconsciously think the rooms are larger than they are.

 When it comes to painting, go neutral